-Based on the Australian Department of Infrastructure and Regional Development (including National Airports Safeguarding Framework Principles and Guidelines) and AirServices Australia information, the City of Busselton utilises the Australian Standard AS2021;2015 for the basis of its noise assessment and amelioration process.
+Based on the Australian Department of Infrastructure, Transport, Regional Development, Communities and the Arts (including National Airports Safeguarding Framework Principles and Guidelines) and AirServices Australia information, the City of Busselton utilises the Australian Standard AS2021;2015 for the basis of its noise assessment and amelioration process.
 This is based on one of the objectives of the Standard being to provide guidance to local governments, and communities concerned with planning and building development on the siting and construction of new buildings against aircraft noise intrusion and on the acoustical acceptability of existing buildings located in the vicinity or near aerodromes.